i-am-neon/tmx-to-lt/README.md

 2. Copy the contents of the `/tilesets/images` directory to your LT game's tileset directory: `lt-maker/<your-project-name>.ltproj/resources/tilesets/`.

 3. Add the items from the `tilesets/tileset.txt` file to your LT game's tileset file: `lt-maker/<your-project-name>.ltproj/resources/tilesets/tileset.json`.
-  a.
 This file is a JSON array of tileset objects.
 In your LT game's tileset file, you'll need to add a comma to the last curly brace "`},`" and then paste the contents of the `tilesets/tileset.txt` file after it, **but before the last closing bracket "`]`"**.

 4. For each map, add an object to the end of the list, making sure to add a comma after the previous closing curly brace "`},`" and before the new object.
 The object should look like this, with the `nid` property set to the chapter number and the `terrain_grid` and `autotiles` properties set to empty objects: